perun-network/Grants-Program/applications/perun_state_channels.md

 We are aware of *cChannel-substrate*, which is a channel project on Polkadot by Celer.
 We differentiate ourselves from cChannel-substrate as follows:

 1) *cChannel-substrate*: does not include a client implementation.
-This means that the whole off-chain protocol implementation is still to be done on their side. *go-perun*: Thanks to the unique blockchain-agnostic design of go-perun, go-perun features an abstract implementation of the off-chain protocols and only the blockchain-specific parts of the client need to be implemented.
+This means that the whole off-chain protocol implementation is still to be done on their side. *go-perun*: Thanks to the unique blockchain-agnostic design of _go-perun_, _go-perun_ features an abstract implementation of the off-chain protocols and only the blockchain-specific parts of the client need to be implemented.
 2) *cChannel-substrate*: focuses on payment channels.
 *go-perun*: provides generalized state channel functionality.
 3) *cChannel-substrate*: does not allow transactions across chains.